ak-tr/bins/README.md

 ## Roadmap

--   Improve bin generation when iterations is more than 1 - currently doesn't look very procedural (or random), maybe not generating correctly.
 -   Add printer bed with layer visualisation like the implementation by [Node Dojo](https://github.com/node-dojo/dojo-recursive-bins/)
 -   Add a different way to visualise the generated bins, maybe like a carousel(?), top down view or something of that sort.